- 1 BENEFITS OF SPROUTING ALFALFA SEEDS

 Some people can not eat alfalfa sprouts because they are allergic to it.

-More information about alfalfa in the listing above.
+More information about alfalfa.